 - Therapeutic Accelerator.
 We bring all of the stakeholders together to focus on removing obstacles to the success of clinical trials and regulatory approval of FSHD therapies.

-- Clinical Trial Readiness Initiatives.
-We invest in infrastructure to position the field for clinical trials.
-Priorities include the Clinical Trial Research Network and programs to develop “trial ready” patient communities.
+- Clinical Trial Readiness.
+We invest in projects and infrastructure to advance clinical trial readiness.
+Priorities include the Clinical Trial Research Network; industry collaborative workshops to speed up development of genetic testing, biomarkers, natural histories, and imaging markers; and programs to develop “trial ready” patient communities.

 - Research Funding.
 We award grants to the best basic research to drive understanding of the disease, identify therapeutic targets, and develop the tools needed to translate discoveries into treatments.

-- International Research Consortium (IRC) workshop.
-We gather the world leaders in FSHD research every year to promote rapid communication of research advances, encourage collaborations, and set research priorities for the future.
+- International Research Congress (IRC).
+We host the world's premier platform on FSHD research every year to promote rapid communication of research advances, encourage collaborations, and set research priorities for the future.

 Activating and empowering our stakeholders